Orlando City Soccer Celebrates Groundbreaking of New Downtown Orlando Stadium

 "An MLS club is much more than another professional sports team calling Orlando home," said Orlando Mayor Buddy Dyer.
 "It's about drawing more international tourists, and uplifting our economy, bringing jobs and opportunity to our residents and businesses.

 The Orlando City Lions will play the 2015 MLS season at the refurbished Florida Citrus Bowl, which has undergone a $200 million renovation just a few blocks away from the site of the club's new home.
 Their first season in the new venue will be in 2016.

 - Playing Field approximately 10 feet ( > 3 meters) below ground level.

 - Lower bowl is a full 360 degrees

 - Full roof canopy will amplify crowd noise and protect fans from Florida weather

 Even in the theme park capital of the world, sometimes you may want to take in the thrill of a major sporting event.
 See why all the best athletes come to play in Orlando.

-Orlando City Soccer, Orlando Magic National Basketball team and Orlando Solar Bears hockey all call this city home.
-Our first-class downtown venues, like the 20,000 seat Amway Center and the Florida Citrus Bowl host major sporting events.
-The best in amateur sports and the home to Major League Baseball's Atlanta Braves spring training are played out at ESPN's Wide World of Sports at Walt Disney World Resort.
+Orlando City Soccer, the NBA's Orlando Magic and ECHL's Orlando Solar Bears hockey all call this city home.
+Our first-class downtown venues, like the 20,000 seat Amway Center and Camping World Stadium, host major sporting events, too.